 Hot desking is at its core a system where employees take desks upon arrival at the office instead of booking (as in Desk Hoteling) in advance or having an assigned seat.
 If you have ever visited a co-working space, this is probably what you have encountered.
 Hot Desking is often used to improve the utilization of office space when more and more of the employees work from home, or in specific areas of the office where employees meet.
 Hot desking is also a way for companies to promote cross-department collaboration.
 In the traditional model with fixed seating, departments often stay for themselves, minimizing the chances of collaborations and discussions.
 Think about the great advantages if the sales team regularly found themselves working alongside the developers, or if the marketing department could get strategic insights from the business department by sitting next to them?

-community spaces for team building and activity can be implemented in the places where desks held the most space.
+community spaces for team building and activity can be implemented in the places where assigned desks held the most space.
 This can in turn create an office environment where workshops, meetings and events are held instead of everyday work, increasing the satisfaction of your workforce.

 Problems with Hot Desking

-Implementing Hot Desking – what you should think about
+Implementing hot desking – what you should think about

-What is your office culture like?
+What are your office culture and office space like?

 equipment needed for your employee’s everyday work.
 Do your desks need computer screens?
 Laptop plug-ins?
 Do you need lockers for personal items?
-Implementing Desk Hoteling often require a substantial re-organization of your office, if you want more help regarding how to effectively organize your office, feel free to contact us.
+Implementing Hot Desking often require a substantial re-organization of your office, if you want more help regarding how to effectively organize your office, feel free to contact us.

-Do you need restrictions for certain areas?
+Do you need hot desk restrictions for certain areas?

-In summary – is Hot Desking for you?
+In summary – is hot desking for you?